• Skip to primary navigation

 How is the Instant Pot version different?

 Because this version is cooked under high pressure, the stew is done in just a fraction of the time.
 However, just like with a slow cooker, you can set the Instant Pot and forget it—and the stew will be warm and ready to eat when you get home.
-I also updated the seasoning to include my indispensable Magic Mushroom Powder, and it really adds an extra oomph.
+I also updated the seasoning to include my indispensable Magic Mushroom Powder, and it really adds incredible flavor.
 No Instant Pot?
 Make the original recipe in a slow cooker!

 Psst!
 No Extra Liquid is Needed!

-The ingredients for the stew are as written—you don’t need to add an extra cup of liquid to the Instant Pot!
+The ingredients for the stew are as written—you don’t need to add an extra cup of liquid, chicken broth, or red wine to the Instant Pot!
 The pork, onions, and marinara sauce will release enough liquid for the stew to come up to pressure.
 Really.

-• 1 tablespoon extra virgin olive oil, avocado oil, or ghee
+• Extra virgin olive oil, avocado oil, or ghee

 • Diamond Crystal kosher salt